-To figure out which part of this chapter will help with your problem or concern about your Medicare benefits, use this chart: Is your problem or concern about your benefits or coverage?
-(This includes problems about whether medical care or prescription drugs are covered or not, the way they are covered and problems related to payment for medical care or prescription drugs.)
+To figure out which part of this chapter will help with your problem or concern about your Medicare benefits, use this chart:

+Is your problem or concern about your benefits or coverage?

+This includes problems about whether medical care (medical items, services and/or Part B prescription drugs) are covered or not, the way they are covered, and problems related to payment for medical care.